Big Brother (British TV series): Format

-Big Brother was a game show in which a group of contestants, referred to as housemates, live in isolation from the outside world in a custom built "house", constantly under video surveillance.
+Big Brother is a game show in which a group of contestants, referred to as housemates, live in isolation from the outside world in a custom-built "house", constantly under video surveillance.
 During their time in the house, the housemates are required to nominate two of their fellow contestants for potential eviction, and the two or more with the most votes would be nominated.
 This process is mandatory for all housemates, and failure to comply could result in expulsion from the house.
-During the show's broadcast on Channel 4, the viewers would vote to evict one of the nominated housemates, and the housemate with the most votes would be removed from the house.
+During the show's broadcast on Channel 4, the viewers would vote to evict one of the nominated housemates.
+The housemate with the most votes would be removed from the house.
 The twelfth and thirteenth series, the first two to air under Channel 5, saw the public voting to save a housemate, and the housemate with the fewest votes would be evicted.
 Beginning with the fourteenth series, the vote to evict format returned to the series.
 During the eighteenth series, both vote to save and vote to evict were used.
 The voting process can be done via telephone or online.
 When the final week arrives, the viewers vote for which of the remaining housemates should win the series, and the housemate with the most votes becomes the winner.
 The prize fund has varied throughout the series, ranging from £50,000 to £150,000.

-During their time in the house, housemates are given weekly tasks to perform.
-The housemates wager a portion of their weekly shopping budget on the task, and either win double their wagered fund or lose the wagered fund depending on their performance in the task.
+During their time in the house, housemates are given weekly tasks.
+The housemates wager a portion of their weekly shopping budget on the task and either win double their wagered fund or lose the wagered fund depending on their performance.
 The housemates are required to work as a group to complete their tasks, with the format of the tasks varying based on the number of remaining housemates.
-Throughout the series, some housemates have been given secret tasks that must either be completed individually or with a small group; failure to do so can result in the housemate being nominated or punished in the house.
+Throughout the series, some housemates have been given secret tasks that must be completed individually or with a small group; failure to do so can result in the housemate being nominated or punished.
 Should the housemates run out of the food provided for them, an emergency ration is available to them.
 The housemates are forbidden from discussing nominations, and doing so could result in punishment.
 The format of the series is mainly seen as a social experiment, and requires housemates to interact with others who may have differing ideals, beliefs, and prejudices.
 Housemates are also required to make visits to the diary room during their stay in the house, where they are able to share their thoughts and feelings on their fellow housemates and the game.